fleek-network/fleek-network-docs/docs/Core/developers.md

 ---

 :::info
-This documentation is currently placeholder as the team prepares for an early testnet release around the month of August.
-Full documentation for node runners and services will arrive in due time, near the aforementioned testnet release.
-Current open source code is highly experimental and may be subject to change.
-[Read our blog to stay up to date.](https://blog.fleek.network/)
+This documentation is currently placeholder as the team prepares for an early testnet release around the month of August, where full documentation for node runners and services will release.
 :::

-## Welcome developers, what is the current status of Fleek Network? ⚡
+## Developer in Fleek Network - Current State ⚡

-Currently we are working towards our next milestone: the **first early testnet in August 2023**.
+As a developer, you will be able to build or use services running on Fleek Network's decentralized edge infrastructure.

-As a developer, you will be able to build services after our initial testnet releases, and we publish our Service Development Kit (SDK).
+This will be possible **after our initial Testnet rollouts in August, and after we publish our Service Development Kit (SDK) for service development**.
+Currently we are finalizing the core developments of the protocol and setting the foundations for the testnet release.

-## How can you start getting involved?
+## How can you Start Getting Involved Today?

 1. Get familiar with the project [with our Whitepaper](https://whitepaper.fleek.network).
 2. Review our open-source [codebase on Github](https://github.com/fleek-network/lightning/).